-Aside from lead generation, prospecting also involves a lot of research which is usually performed online as well - using email finders, B2B databases, social media, etc. After all, a prospect’s LinkedIn profile can tell you more about a person than a physical business card.
+Aside from lead generation, prospecting also involves a lot of research which is usually performed online as well - using email finders, B2B databases, social media, etc. One way to search for potential buyers is using Hunter, an email tool that helps you find the email addresses of sales prospects.
+After all, a prospect’s LinkedIn profile can tell you more about a person than a physical business card.

 While remote selling doesn’t include any physical contact with the prospect, it offers a great opportunity to connect with the prospects across multiple channels, hassle-free and maintain strong relationships with them.